Daroth/kev-web-editor/README.md

         node app.js

 ## 2. Features
-**Kevoree Web Editor** allows you to load core libraries directly by giving the name of the 'environment' in a **corelib** parameter in the URL
+**Kevoree Web Editor** offers a way for users to change the state of the editor on start-up by adding some data to the URL

 <table>
   <thead>